jameswachira394-lab/SMC-/readme.md

-sbhshshdsnsbhshdstarted writing the readme file this gonna take a while bshshsje
+ydhehhehrh rsbhshshdsnsbhshdstarted writing the readme file this gonna take a while bshshsje